Nursing Schools in Kentucky - 2020 Rankings

 Kentucky is one of the states that’s actually anticipating a surplus of nurses.
 If a 2014 report issued by the U.S. Department of Health and Human Services proves to be correct, then the nursing surplus in the Bluegrass State should amount to more than 16,000 by 2025.
 One reason for this is that the average age of nurses in Kentucky is only 40, which means that there won’t be a huge retirement-associated exodus any time soon.
 That doesn’t mean that graduates of accredited nursing schools in Kentucky will be struggling to find jobs, though.
 Larger Kentucky hospitals typically have a nursing position vacancy rate between 10 and 40 percent, and that shortage is particularly acute in critical care units.
 Hospitals are offering incentives like signing bonuses and student loan repayments in order to recruit and retain nurses.

-Following are the 10 Best Accredited Nursing Schools in Kentucky for the Year - 2020
+Following are the 10 Best Accredited Nursing Schools in Kentucky for 2020

 1. University of Kentucky, Lexington

 About the UK College of Nursing:

 The College of Nursing at the University of Kentucky was founded in 1957 in response to the state’s nursing shortage.
 That shortage continues to this very day, so part of UK Nursing’s mission is to educate nurses who will be the next generation of bedside caregivers, nursing researchers, and health care policymakers throughout the Bluegrass State.
 The nursing school is housed in the university’s Chandler Medical Center, which is located in the heart of downtown Lexington.